 Tip 1: Buy an advance fare

 We recommend booking book your train in advance to get cheap train tickets to Newcastle.
 Operators offer advance tickets up to 12 weeks before the travel date; demand for these fares is high, so book as early as possible.
 If you can't book until the last minute, it is sometimes possible to buy these advance fares up to an hour before departure.

 When you travel to Newcastle, you can enjoy the vibrant nightlife, amazing architecture, or the beautiful countryside.
 You might want to take in a match at St James' Park, enjoy an interesting visit to The Baltic or watch a play at the Theatre Royal.
 Newcastle is a great destination with some of the UK's best attractions, ideal for families and groups of friends; with beaches and hills easily accessible.

 Tip 2: Ditch booking fees.

 Other retailers charge booking fees on their tickets.
 At Split My Fare, we don't charge booking or credit card fees.
 If we can save you money by splitting your ticket, we only take 10% of the saving you make.

 When searching for cheap train fares, it is best to avoid popular routes at peak times.
 Ticket prices are based on demand, also try to avoid weekends and holidays to get the cheapest tickets.

 Tip 4: Take advantage of Groupsave

-Newcastle is a popular group destination whether coming from the South, North or West.
-The best train tickets to Newcastle for a group can be purchased by travelling together and booking together during off-peak hours.
-You can get up to 1/3 off for a group of 3-9 people with a Groupsave Discount.
-With Split My Fare the discount is automatically applied and you can avoid lots of paper tickets which are generated by our split ticketing by using a Mobile E-ticket and forwarding the tickets to your group by mobile phone.
+Newcastle is a popular destination for groups from all over the UK.
+The best way to get train tickets to Newcastle as a group is to travel and book together during off-peak hours.
+You can get up to 1/3 off for a group of 3-9 people with Groupsave Discount.
+With Split My Fare the discount is automatically applied; you can avoid having the many paper tickets of split ticketing by collecting with e-Ticket and forwarding these to your group.